open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 activity itself (which can be enriched), the name of the event, and the actual raw object.

-Currently there is only one event name reported, "OnCustom".
+Currently there is only one event name reported, "OnEventWritten".
 The actual object is `Microsoft.Data.SqlClient.SqlCommand` for `Microsoft.Data.SqlClient` and `System.Data.SqlClient.SqlCommand` for `System.Data.SqlClient`.